 ●Scrub typhus is a common disease in some tropical regions where leptospirosis also occurs.
 (See "Scrub typhus: Clinical features and diagnosis".)

 ●Other rickettsial disease, infections with Rickettsia typhi (murine typhus), or spotted fever group rickettsiae may mimic leptospirosis.
 (See "Other spotted fever group rickettsial infections".)

 ●Leptospirosis may mimic infection with Salmonella typhi in areas of the tropics where typhoid fever is common, particularly in patients with prominent gastrointestinal complaints.
-(See "Epidemiology, microbiology, clinical manifestations, and diagnosis of typhoid fever".)
+(See "Epidemiology, microbiology, clinical manifestations, and diagnosis of enteric (typhoid and paratyphoid) fever".)

 ●Ehrlichiosis may present with similar clinical manifestations, including fever and nonspecific complaints.
 (See "Human ehrlichiosis and anaplasmosis".)